ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 Another example would be to provide a Google Maps preview on the contact page instead of just providing the address.

 When possible, also try to mention any form errors while the user is entering the data.
-Whether it be the phone number format or a password that is too short, anything that can be detected should immediately be communicated to the user instead of waiting until the user clicks 'Submit'.
+Whether it be the phone number format or a password that is too short, anything that can be detected client-side should immediately be communicated to the user instead of waiting until the user clicks 'Submit'.

 Now, I said *'usually'* at the beginning of this section.
 There are of course a few exceptions.